zpoyqx/dehaze/README.md

 ## Instructions
-Under the Images folder are some fogged photos. under the Results file are the results after defogging.
+Under the Images folder are some fogged photos.

+Under the Results file are the results after defogging.

 Note that the path inside the code needs to be modified by yourself！